The Golden Buddha

 These three dynamics process and modulate the ideas throughout.
 This process is difficult to see as the major premise and may be suppressed, repressed or even unconscious.
 In both logic-based paradigms, [CBS] and [RBS], this little known or unconscious oblique premise, [CBMP and RBMP], is the most pernicious cause of behavior change as one finds themselves confused in so many ways.

 First, understanding the relationship in this hylomorphic process can help one better to understand the effects of [CBS and RBS].
-Having this knowledge of the similarities between [CBS and RBS] and the position in the argument of [e.g., the CBMP and RBMP], one can flesh out the operant of the functioning.
-Lastly knowing that both positions are related, [RBS and CBS]; this will give us insight into how this process works, not only with the actions of a demagogue, but also one suffering from a pernicious logic causing psychic malady.
+Having this knowledge of the similarities between [CBS and RBS] and the position in the syllogism of [e.g., the CBMP and RBMP], one can flesh out the operant of its functioning.
+Lastly knowing that both positions are related, [RBS and CBS]; this will give us insight into how this process works, not only with the actions of a demagogue, but also one suffering from a pernicious logic causing a psychic malady.

 The movement of the oblique major premise activates receivers at different positions on the mirror.
 The movement of the premise might be from Rhetor -> Auditor at the top of the mirror, Rhetor -> LBT at the top of the mirror, Rhetor -> Auditor at the bottom or Rhetor -> LBT subject at the bottom.
-On the other hand, the Rhetors position is fixed.
+On the other hand, the Rhetors position can be fixed.
 These positions vary according to their somatic outcome in the conclusion.

 Understanding how this commonality in structure can happen, why it happens and ultimately how knowing these two separate positions (e.g., [CBS] and [RBS]) one can be successful in overcoming the obstacles this blindness brings.

-Engaged in [CBS] and [RBS] are ethos, pathos, and logos.
 In many cases pathos contains the emotional cathartic that is in the [CBMP] and [RBMP] which drive the conclusion and is therefore beyond cognition.
 This is the universal premise that holds categorically.
 It is these proscriptions (e.g., premises) masquerading themselves as a truth, that in fact can be subliminal or subconscious, moving toward seeming infinite divinity within the rhetor to the auditor, or at the bottom of the opposed inverted facing mirror an inferno with the LBT subject.
 This transience, translucence and variety in function gives the Major Premise its obliqueness.

-Both can begin with an activating individual minor premise, a second universal premise and then a conclusion that follows necessarily [CBS and RBS].
+Both can begin with an activating individual minor premises, a second universal premise and then a conclusion that follows necessarily [CBS and RBS].
 The universal major premise demonstrates the ethical necessity and helps demonstrate the veracity of much of the pain and pleasure that ties the finite with the infinite, where logic forces the judgement of the existential lived condition in the syllogistic conclusion.

 The proclamation of the rhetor, and the supplication of the sufferer, or the satisfaction of the auditor, can be bound together both allegorically in discourse and substantially in being.
 With this hylomorphic synergy, not only do these two sources (the rhetorician and the auditor or LBT subject (i.e., the subject, and the object), show similar structure, but an intertwining manifesting itself becomes apparent.
 Unwinding the primordial cause in one’s role as the philosophical practitioner and the understanding the rhetors tools can perhaps explain the birth of each.